namansharma3007/Task-Manager/README.md

 # Task Manager
 ## Description
 This repository contains the source code for a Task Manager application.
 The Task Manager allows users to manage their tasks effectively and efficiently.
 It provides features such as adding tasks, editing tasks, and deleting tasks.
+Additionally, it offers the ability to mark tasks as completed using checkboxes.

 ## Getting Started
 To use the Task Manager, follow the steps below: